Troubleshooting the Shopify POS app

 If you've tried the troubleshooting steps above and you're still experiencing performance issues with the Shopify POS app, then send a report from the app and contact Shopify Support for technical help.

 - From the Shopify POS app, tap

-- Tap Send a report.
+- Tap Report a bug.

 - Tap Send.